Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Random circuit calculations

 \subsection{Distribution of the $K$-size}

-Here we consider the distribution of the $K$-size for a random Pauli string of fixed total size $\Size$.
-This is in fact an identical problem to calculating the overlap: the $K$-size is the overlap of the $K$ coupled qubits with the $\Size$ qubits acted on by the operator of interest.
+Here we are interested in the probability distribution of the $K$-size of a Pauli string of fixed total size $\Size$, with $K$ randomly chosen couplings.
+Our results substantiate those obtained by intuitive arguments beneath Eq.~(\ref{eigV expansion}) in Section \ref{peaked sizes} in the main text.

+This objective is in fact an identical problem to calculating the overlap: the $K$-size is the overlap of the $K$ coupled qubits with the $\Size$ qubits acted on by the operator of interest.
 We should just replace $R_1 \rightarrow K$, $R_2 \rightarrow \Size$, $p \rightarrow n$ above, where $n$ is the $K$-size.
 This is confirmed by comparing the factorial expressions:

 where the numerator computes the number of distinct configurations with $n$ qubits overlapping the Pauli operator support of size $\Size$ and $K-n$ qubits not overlapping, and the denominator computes the number of distinct configurations of the $K$ coupled qubits.
 There are two regimes of interest: when $K$ and $\Size$ are both extensive, and when $\Size$ is extensive but $K$ is not.
 The former provides a more accurate measure of the full operator size ($K \rightarrow N$), while the latter is relevant for probing the channel capacity.
 Both regimes share the same mean $K$-size $\Size_K$ and $K$-size width $\delta \Size_K$: